exclusiveabhi/child-safety-tracker_guardianSync/README.md

 - **Environment Variables:**
   Double-check the `.env` files in both the **admin** and **driver** folders.
 - **Logs & Errors:**
-  Refer to terminal logs for detailed error messages.
-Verify that your MongoDB instance is active. 📝
+  Refer to terminal logs for detailed error messages. 📝

 ---